 An article summary like the above would be appropriate for a stand-alone summary assignment.
 However, oftentimes, you’ll want to give an even more concise summary of an article.

 For example, in a literature review or research paper, you may want to briefly summarize this study as part of a wider discussion of various sources.
 In this case, we can boil our summary down even further to include only the most relevant information.

-It’s important to properly cite the source of the summary.
+When summarizing as part of a larger text, it’s essential to properly cite the source of the summary.
 The exact format for citing depends on your citation style, but it usually includes an in-text citation and a full reference at the end of your paper.